-12 Tips to Get Soft Hands After Doing the Dishes
+12 Tips for Soft Hands After Doing the Dishes

 Dry hands.
 Cracked skin.
 Itchiness.
 The texture of sandpaper.